 Investigate the Cause of Your Nerve Damage

 When you are suffering from permanent nerve damage after surgery, it is important to determine the underlying cause of the injury.
 It can help to talk with an experienced Maui medical malpractice attorney who can obtain the proper consultation with a medical expert.
 You benefit from having an experienced and respected physician review your records and your surgeon’s conduct.
 They can offer a professional opinion on whether your surgeon’s actions were within the standard of care or not.
-If it is a medical professional’s opinion that you are the victim of medical negligence, then Menzer Law Firm can file a claim on your behalf with the Medical Inquiry and Conciliation Panel at the State of Hawaii Department of Commerce and Consumer Affairs.
+If it is a medical professional’s opinion that you are the victim of medical negligence, then Menzer Law can file a claim on your behalf with the Medical Inquiry and Conciliation Panel at the State of Hawaii Department of Commerce and Consumer Affairs.
 This claim is an important and required step in the Hawaii medical malpractice claim process.
 If we can’t resolve your claim through that process, then we can file a medical malpractice lawsuit and have your claim decided by a judge or a jury in court.